codilime/VoteBot/README.md

 ENABLE_SCHEDULER=0    # Enable for production.
 DEBUG=1    # Disable for production.
 ```
-- With all that complete you should be able to run migrations and your app:
+- With all that completed you should be able to run migrations and start the app:
 ```shell
 python manage.py migrate
 python manage.py createsuperuser